 “What works in Tokyo, may not work in Russia.
 So, we want to make sure we’re being culturally sensitive to whatever makes sense in that market.
 We are very flexible.” – Rhebeckha D’Silva

 The pandemic changed the way large companies see their office spaces.
 And, employees working from home have significantly decreased the need for 1:1 seating space ratios.
 Revolut’s workplace team took a similar path as many other companies: they looked at the data.
 First, they measured how people are working.
-By surveying the masses, they were able to find out how employees are feeling, and what their views are on the office.
+By surveying the masses, they were able to find out how employees are feeling.
+Also, they found what their views are on the office.
 Do they feel supported?
 Are they happy?
 Do they have all of the technology they need?
 The workplace team also interviewed team leads to gain greater insight.
 With this, they were able to create a blueprint model from thousands of data points collected over 6 months.

 “If you look at the stock market, it’s regulated.
 Everybody knows where to go to get stock prices, so you know what people paid yesterday.
 [In the real estate market], we’ve got no clue.” – Rhebeckha D’Silva

 In each episode, Sabine asks the same question: if there was one thing you could magically change, what would it be?
 Rhebeckha had two answers.
 One was that she would always be provided with an accurate headcount prediction.
-This is something that all corporate real estate managers would appreciate, but is seemingly impossible.
+This is something that all corporate real estate managers would appreciate but is seemingly impossible.
 Second, she asked for a regulated real estate industry.

 Rhebeckha points out that the financial industry is regulated.
 If you want to know how much a stock sold for yesterday, you can find that information.
 In real estate, no such thing exists.
 If you’re interested in knowing what the latest deals were in Zurich, there’s no central database to look to.
 Trying to budget an office development in a new country is difficult when you can’t accurately predict costs.
 Moreover, Sabine brings up how comparability is impossible.
 Some spaces may be more affordable, but less desirable.
 So, how can you know the difference?

 Corporate real estate has changed, and company headquarters are no longer the sole place where offices are located.
 Companies are now making more human-centric choices as a majority of their workforce is working remotely.
-At Revolut, Rhebeckha argues that even the name ‘CRE’ is not aligned with their mission, so they call it the workplace team instead.
+At Revolut, Rhebeckha argues that even the name ‘CRE’ is not aligned with their mission.
+So, they call it the workplace team instead.
 CRE teams across the industry are honing in on how to retain employees and keep them happy.
 Rhebeckha and her team have made great strides at Revolut by surveying their workforce and making significant changes.